balazskreith/mptcp-vagrant/README.md

 Host OS: Currently Linux and Mac OS X hosts are supported.

 You need a recent vagrant and virtualbox installed.
-We have scripts to quickly install them, as instructed just below.
+They are available at http://www.vagrantup.com/downloads.html and https://www.virtualbox.org/wiki/Downloads
+If you are using Linux, we have auto install scripts in our repository below.

 You also need to have root access via sudo so the script can add NAT rules.